Tarik-Shuta/Text-Adventure-Game-Python/README.md

   *   Old Town Tavern
   *   City Hall
 - Strategic elements such as weapon acquisition and ally recruitment
+- Dynamic text loading from a JSON file for easy content updates

 # Installation
 To run Sarajevo Shadows on your local machine, follow these steps: